roblesch/roblesch.github.io/_posts/2022-02-08-multiple-importance.md

 The image on the left was generated by sampling the BRDF only.
 We can see that sampling the BRDF is very noisy at few samples.
 It converges on an approximation of the color of a pixel very slowly, since the chance of finding our way to the light by random scattering is very low.

 The image in the middle was generated by sampling the lights only.
-It converges on an approximation of the color of a pixel very quickly, since we will always sample a path directly to the light.
-However, we can see that in locations where no path to the light exists - in the shadow of the boxes or on the ceiling - we are not able to gather any information at all.
+It converges on an approximation of the color of a pixel very quickly, since it will always sample a path directly to the light.
+However, we can see that in locations where no path to the light exists - in the shadow of the boxes or on the ceiling - it is not able to gather any information at all.

 The image on the right was generated using multiple importance sampling.
-In this technique we take the best of both worlds - in cases where a path to the light exists, we sample the light.
-Otherwise, we scatter according to the properties of the material.
-With multiple importance sampling, we use a weighted combination of multiple sampling techniques to produce a result.
-There are many ways to calculate weights (Veach 9.2), but here we use the balance heuristic -
+This technique takes the best of both worlds - in cases where a path to the light exists, it sample the light.
+Otherwise, rays are scattered according to the properties of the material.
+With multiple importance sampling, a weighted combination of multiple sampling techniques is used to produce a result.
+There are many ways to calculate weights (Veach 9.2), but here I've used the balance heuristic -

 $$
 w_s(x) = \frac{p_s(x)}{\sum_i p_i(x)}